 Ziggy Marley remains receptive to the countless muses and magnetic flurries of creativity surrounding him on his musical journey.
 In 2014, he fully embraced a distinct freedom while working on his fifth solo offering Fly Rasta—which received the 2015 GRAMMY Award for “Best Reggae Album.”
 Maintaining that mindset, he went one step further on his 2016 self-titled sixth full-length album, for which Marley was just awarded his 8th GRAMMY.

 “This is a continuation of the Fly Rasta ideology and philosophy,” he explains.
 “I learned so much during that process.
 Now, I’m taking this mindset and fulfilling a larger dream.
 I learned how to be more free and not to hesitate when it comes to exploring musical ideas.
 There’s a big difference lyrically.
 With my new record, I wanted to address my feelings about what’s happening outside of myself and in the world, how I see what I see, and solutions I have in mind.
 It’s very confident and direct.
 My fingerprint is on it more deeply.
 The world needs this message.”
-Ziggy Marley will be performing at Boomtown Festival this Summer on The Lions Den Stage – The world’s biggest Reggae stage, which will host some of the largest names in Reggae, Dancehall, and Hip-Hop.
+Ziggy Marley will be performing at Boomtown Fair this Summer on The Lions Den Stage – The world’s biggest Reggae stage, which will host some of the largest names in Reggae, Dancehall, and Hip-Hop.
 Including long coveted Ska legends The Specials, alongside Cypress Hill and the unique sounds of M.I.A.
 We spoke to Ziggy Marley about humanitarian issues and the meaning behind his new tracks!

 Everyone!
 I have an open mind, I don’t have any favorites… I’m just looking forward to listening to all of the music and having a good time.